-Are You Caught In A Delusion of Ruts?
+Are You Caught in a Delusion of Ruts?

 Being in a rut is an all too common problem for many people who scratch.
 Not surprisingly, this causes tons of frustration for anyone who believes they are in such a rut.
-Often times this can lead to you losing the joy you experience when kutting, or even worse loss of motivation to scratch at all.
+Often times this can lead to you losing the joy you experience when scratching, or even worse loss of motivation to scratch at all.
 Ruts are an all too real problem.
 Or are they?

 Why would you ever doubt the existence of ruts?
 After all, you’ve likely been hearing about them from every walk of life imaginable for so long, you’d probably feel like a fool to consider that they could just be a fallacy.
 So when you begin to feel you are suffering from one, it only becomes more real to you.

 What if you were to reject popular belief for now in order to consider what is really behind this so called rut of yours?
-Perhaps you’re experiencing a lack of growth in your skills.
+Perhaps you’re experiencing a lack of growth in your scratch skills.
 You feel like you’ve been at it for awhile and there is no obvious progress taking place.
 What you have to understand is that, while you may have high expectations of yourself, you’re not necessarily going to see any big advancement over night.

 In fact you’ve probably also had the experience of feeling like you were in a rut and suddenly you have a major breakthrough seemingly out of nowhere.
 How can this be so?
 Well the truth is you were never in a rut.
 You were simply going through the process of improvement.
 You made mistake, after mistake, after mistake, all the while getting closer to hitting the nail on the head.
 So what happened?
-You stayed persistent until you finally achieved what seemed like such a big struggle before.
+You stayed persistent with your scratching until you finally achieved what seemed like such a big struggle before.

 Frustration Takes Over

 When you have a big challenge on your hands it may seem overwhelming because you are constantly comparing your current skill with that of what you want it to be.
 As you continue to struggle through, you start accumulating all these experiences of frustration caused by not yet achieving your goal.
-So much so that a lot of times you’ll fail to realize how much closer you’re actually getting to what you set out to do originally and all your focus gets fixated on the frustration instead.
+So much so that a lot of times you’ll fail to realize how much closer you’re actually getting to what you set out to do originally and all your focus gets fixated on your frustration from scratching instead.
 This type of thinking is really pointless and here we are, right back to believing we’re in a rut.

 A Change of Focus Makes a World of Difference